Configuration¶

 .
 This enables a@trace

-decorator on some evaluation methods.In a
+decorator on some evaluation methods.Add a

 [logging.loggers.celpy.Evaluator]

-paragraph, setlevel = "DEBUG"
+paragraph, withlevel = "DEBUG"

 [logging]